kimianoorbakhsh/Machine-Learning-CE717/README.md

 # Contents
 ## Projects
+### - Clinical Data Analysis to assess ICU Admission [[Code](https://github.com/kimianoorbakhsh/Machine-Learning-CE717/blob/main/Project/Clinical_Data_Analysis.ipynb)] [[Data](https://www.kaggle.com/S%C3%ADrio-Libanes/covid19)] [[Report](https://github.com/kimianoorbakhsh/Machine-Learning-CE717/blob/main/Project/Report.pdf)]

+- In this project, I analyzed the data received from a hospital in Italy to find a model that can early predict whether a Covid patient needs to be admitted to ICU or not.
+My final model, an SVM Classifier, can predict ICU Admission of a patient with an F1-score of 75% only by using the data collected in the first two hours from when the patient has gone to the hospital.
+### Sarcasm Detection on Reddit [[Code and Report](https://github.com/kimianoorbakhsh/Machine-Learning-CE717/blob/main/Project/Sarcasm_Detection.ipynb)] [[Data](https://www.kaggle.com/danofer/sarcasm)]
+- In this project, we analyzed the Reddit dataset to predict sarcasm.
+We tried different ML models such as Logistic Regression, Adaboost, Naive Bayes, and Recurrent Neural Network.
+Finally, we chose our RNN model with LSTM cells as our final model with an F1-score of 71%.
 ## Practical Assignments
   - Practicing different kinds of EDA and Visualization techniques in Python on a simple dataset [[Code](https://github.com/kimianoorbakhsh/Machine-Learning-CE717/blob/main/Practical/EDA%20and%20Visualization%20Practice.ipynb)] [[data](https://github.com/kimianoorbakhsh/Machine-Learning-CE717/blob/main/Data/data.csv)].
   - Implementation of Linear and Polynomial Regression from scrach with K-Fold Cross Validation and Regularization [[Code](https://github.com/kimianoorbakhsh/Machine-Learning-CE717/blob/main/Practical/Linear%20and%20Polynomial%20Regression.ipynb)] [[data1](https://github.com/kimianoorbakhsh/Machine-Learning-CE717/blob/main/Data/FirstDataset.txt)] [[data2](https://github.com/kimianoorbakhsh/Machine-Learning-CE717/blob/main/Data/SecondDataset.txt)].